MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 # Role-based authorization

 Authorization is the process of allowing or disallowing a security principal permission to carry out an action.
-Azure Data Explorer uses a role-based access control model, under which authenticated principals are mapped to roles, and get access according to the roles they're assigned.
+Azure Data Explorer uses a role-based access control model in which principals—users, groups, and apps—are mapped to roles.
+Principals get access to resources according to the roles they're assigned.

-The engine service has the following roles:
+Roles are assigned at various levels: cluster, database, table, function, or materialized view.
+If a role is assigned at the cluster level, then it applies to all databases in the cluster.
+If a role is assigned at the database level, then it applies to all tables in the database.

+The following table describes the possible roles at each level:

 |Level|Role |Permissions |
 |---|---|---|